Food, Jordan, Middle Eastern Food

 Did you know that olives were first cultivated in Jordan?
 The earliest evidence for the domestication of olives comes from an archaeological site in what is today modern Jordan.

-Olives can’t just be eaten raw – it must be processed either into olive oil, which you can then dip bread into with Za’atar (… so good!) or pickled to remove the original bitter taste.
-Pickled olives are a staple in the middle east – it was served at all meals from breakfast, lunch to dinner.
+Olives can’t just be eaten raw – they must be processed either into olive oil, which you can then dip bread into with Za’atar (… so good!), or pickled to remove the original bitter taste.
+Pickled olives are a staple in the Middle East – it was served at all meals from breakfast and lunch to dinner.
 Olives in Jordan was seriously the best I’ve had.
-After that trip, I haven’t found olives as good as the ones in Jordan.
+Since that trip, I haven’t found olives as good as the ones in Jordan.

 Olives for breakfast in Dana